Liverpool's New Neglect Strategy 2023-2026

 Liverpool Neglect Strategy 2023-2026

 Liverpool Neglect Screening Tool

-The Purpose of this Liverpool Neglect Screening Tool Feb 2020 is to equip frontline practitioners to:
+The purpose of this Neglect Screening Tool is to equip frontline practitioners to:

-- be alerted to the need for further action and or/assessment eg Graded Care Profile 2
+• Be alerted to the need for further action and or/assessment e.g. Graded Care Profile 2, EHAT

 Using the tool

 The Neglect Screening Tool should be used by front line practitioners within all partner agencies as a means to quickly identify areas of concern which may indicate a child/young person is being neglected.
 Whilst using this tool, your focus should remain on the child and not the parent.

 The tool is intended to complement existing tools eg. Early Help Assessment Tool (EHAT), Child Exploitation (CSE, CE) or other screening/assessment tools and should be used accordingly.
 The tool is designed to be applicable to all ages of children and should help you identify Neglect and associated factors across all age ranges.
 In order to complete this tool it is essential that you are able to evidence the reasons why you have highlighted concerns for any of the factors indicated.

 Only complete the parts of the tool you are certain about.
 If you are unsure about completing the assessment seek appropriate help within your organisation.